 Damage to property can leave landlords with large repair bills or significant replacement costs.
 The right policy for you will pay out if your tenant damages your property.

-Pets are a wonderful part of life, but they can be problematic for your investment property – and at times you may not know they’re there.
+Pets are a wonderful part of life but they can be problematic for your investment property.
+Sometimes you may not know they’re there at all.
 Some policies will protect you from having to bear the cost of damage caused by pets.
 Make sure you pick a policy that’s pet-proof.

-A huge proportion of landlord insurance claims are made for water damage caused by a burst pipe or leaking appliance.
-Some insurance providers have separate and much higher excesses on these kinds of claims than your standard excess.
+One of the most common landlord insurance claims is for water damage caused by a burst pipe or leaking appliance.
+Some insurance providers can have separate and much higher excesses on these kinds of claims than your standard excess.
 It’s important that you stay mindful and ensure your policy looks after your risks.

 As a property investor, you should check the extent to which policies cover storm, flood and general water damage and build an understanding of any cover exclusions before choosing an insurance policy.

 If there is a fire in your investment property, it can spread quickly within minutes and have a devastating impact.
 Some policies will not cover you if the fire is started deliberately and, unfortunately, sometimes this can result in terrible financial losses and significant emotional strain.
-You should find coverage that protects you from this risk.
+You could benefit from coverage that protects you from this risk.